 Here’s a general timeline to expect when you attempt to obtain Spanish dual citizenship:

-- Application Processing: The processing time for Spanish citizenship applications typically ranges from 6 to 12 months.
+- Application Processing: The processing time for Spanish citizenship applications ranges from 6 to 12 months.
 This timeframe can be affected by the complexity of your application, the completeness of your documentation, and the efficiency of the processing office.
 If additional information or documents are required, this may extend the processing time for obtaining Spanish nationality.

 - Naturalization: For those applying for citizenship in Spain through naturalization, the process can take between one to two years.
 This includes the time required for meeting the residency requirement, submitting documentation, and undergoing the application review process.
 The timeline may vary based on individual circumstances and the workload of the relevant authorities.